mark-wiemer-org/ahkpp/docs/Troubleshooting.md

 The current installed version of AHK++ is also shown to the right of the extension name for clarity, outlined above in red.

+If the issue goes away with the older version of AHK++, please [open a bug](https://github.com/mark-wiemer-org/ahkpp/issues/new/choose).

 ## Advanced troubleshooting

 These steps shouldn't be necessary for most issues, and may be difficult to execute.
 Feel free to open an issue without trying these :)

 ### Debug logs

 Using Ctrl+Shift+U to open the output view, you can select either of the AHK++ channels to see all debug logs.
-You're welcome to map these logs to `Output.debug` calls in the source code, and include your findings in any bug report.
+You're welcome to map these logs to `Output.debug` and `console.log` calls in the source code.
+Please include your findings if you [open a bug](https://github.com/mark-wiemer-org/ahkpp/issues/new/choose).